rlucioni/blog/content/posts/pairing-locust-and-slumber.md

 ---
 title: "Pairing Locust and Slumber"
 date: 2015-10-01T21:51:28-04:00
-description: Achieving elegant REST API load testing with Python, Locust, and Slumber
+description: Elegant REST API load testing with Python, Locust, and Slumber.
 ---

 [Locust](https://github.com/locustio/locust) is a load testing tool written in Python.
 You can use it to better understand how many concurrent users a system can handle.
 [Slumber](https://github.com/samgiles/slumber) is a Python library that provides a nice object-oriented interface for consuming REST APIs.
 It's a wrapper around the Requests library that abstracts away URL handling, serialization, and request processing.
 I'll show you how the two can be combined to elegantly load test REST APIs.